caducasara/caducasara/README.md

 ### Hello!
 I'm Carlos Eduardo 👋

-- 🔭 Currently work as a front-end software engineer.
+- 🔭 Currently work as a Front-End software engineer.
 - 🌱 Currently studying about the most used Frame Works Front-End (Angular, Vue, React), Front-End architecture, and Back-End engineering.
 - 📫 Contact me by email: carloscasara98@gmail.com.
  ##